Ji-Hwan Bae Player Props: Pirates vs. Dodgers

-Ji-Hwan Bae -- with a slugging percentage of .167 in his past 10 games, including no homers) -- will be in action for the Pittsburgh Pirates against the Los Angeles Dodgers, with Noah Syndergaard on the hill, on April 25 at 6:35 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae (.200 slugging percentage in past 10 games, including zero homers), battle starter Tony Gonsolin and the Los Angeles Dodgers at PNC Park, Wednesday at 6:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Reds.
+He racked up two hits (going 2-for-4) in his most recent game against the Dodgers.

 Ji-Hwan Bae Game Info & Props vs. the Dodgers